Education

 In this course, students will build the historical bourbon record by interviewing women bourbon industry experts, leaders, insiders.
 Students will learn about oral history as a method, bourbon as an industry, and the art of interviewing itself.
 By semester’s end students will know how to craft a strong set of questions, conduct an original oral history interview, reflect on their process, and create persuasive materials aimed at public audiences.
 Interviews will be archived in the Louie B. Nunn Center for Oral History as part of the Women in Bourbon Oral History Project.
 Note: Students who have enrolled in the past have gone on to launch their own bourbon brands; become distillers at Willet, Bulleit and other distilleries; become Bourbon educators, or work at Heaven Hill learning about bourbon law as paid interns.

-Students who complete internships or co-oerative education experiences within their academic units will work with their respective career and co-op offices to enroll in the units' experiential credit hours.
-Contact certificate director Dr. Seth DeBolt, if the experience is within the Distillation, Wine or Brewing industries to find out about accepting the departmental or unit's credit as an elective in the certificate program.
+Students who complete internships or co-operative education experiences within their academic units will work with their respective career and co-op offices to enroll in the units' experiential credit hours.
+Contact Dr. Czarena Crofcheck, if the experience is within the Distillation, Wine or Brewing industries to find out about accepting the departmental or unit's credit as an elective in the certificate program.

-Students who complete research experiences within their academic units will work with their respective academic advisor to enroll in the units' research credit hours.
-Contact certificate director Dr. Seth DeBolt, if the research is within the Distillation, Wine or Brewing industries to find out about accepting the departmental or unit's credit as an elective in the certificate program.
+Students who complete independent research and experiential learning courses within their academic units (e.g. PLS 395 or PLS 399) will work with their respective academic advisor to enroll in the units' research credit hours.
+Contact certificate director Dr. Czarena Crofcheck, if the research is within the Distillation, Wine or Brewing industries to find out about accepting the departmental or unit's credit as an elective in the certificate program.

 Enrollment Instructions